Measuring disability for the Equality Act 2010 harmonisation guidance

 Output categories: disability

-The outputs are comparable with other surveys that use this standard.
+Outputs will be comparable if they have been produced from surveys using these standards.
 However, we would not recommend comparing levels of disability from this output to other levels found in publications that do not use the harmonised measure.
 The standard is developed to specifically measure disabled people as categorised by the legislation.

 Inclusive Data Taskforce and GSS Harmonisation Workplan